Fox's Pride Dairy Goats

 Over the years our farm has been home to many different types of animals other than dairy goats.
 The year 2017 sadly marked an end to our Scottish Highlander herd of cattle, which had graced our pastures for 17 years.
 The curiosity caused by these incredible animals has led to many friendships being formed over the years, with vehicles and individuals on foot often making their way down the driveway to ask questions about them.
 It was a common sight on a warm summer evening for the whole neighborhood to be pasture side, watching while a cow gave birth in the field.
 Greeting the new little calf with cheers when they hit the ground, and name suggestions flying around among the crowd.
 Thank you to everyone who has enjoyed our little cattle herd with us over the years.

-We are proud to be partners with the Greater Nashua YMCA Camp Sargent!
+We are proud to be partners with the Greater Nashua YMCA Camp Sargent.
 Together with Camp Sargent we have established a very successful educational farm program providing programming in agriculture to the local community throughout the Spring, Summer, and Fall.
 Picture below is Bri giving a demonstration to campers on how to properly splint a calf with contracted tendons.

 Picture

-We are thrilled to announce that as of 2019 our ENTIRE herd is G6S normal by either parentage or test!
+We are thrilled to announce that as of 2019 and our ENTIRE herd is G6S normal by either parentage or test!

 Picture